Kenxpx/Nerv-DFVD/README.md

 3. Submit the video and wait for the detection results.
 4. View your detection history in your user profile.

-## API Usage

-The project includes a RESTful API for programmatic access:

-Authentication is required for API access.
-Use the browsable API interface or tools like curl or Postman for testing.

 ## Technology Stack

 - Django
-- Django REST Framework
 - TensorFlow
 - OpenCV
 - SQLite (default database, can be changed for production)